-On Memorial Day, we commemorate all those who died while in military service for the United States.
-More than four thousand men and women from Cook County lost their lives in World War I. The US entered the war in 1917.
+The United States entered the war on the side of the Allies in 1917.
 Thousands of Cook County men served in all branches of the military, while many women volunteered as nurses with the army and the American Red Cross.
 Most served along the Western Front in France and Belgium, helping to end a bloody stalemate and achieve an Allied victory in 1918.
 Those who died were originally buried overseas, but many were later reinterred in Chicago-area cemeteries.

 Learn more in this Google Arts & Culture story.